-OSHA is the law, and HR professionals have a vested interest in understanding and enforcing the related rules and regulations.
-Although an organization's safety office may oversee OSHA filings, many smaller organizations don't have a division of such responsibilities.
+OSHA is the law and HR professionals have a vested interest in both understanding and enforcing the related rules and regulations.
+Although an organization's safety office may oversee OSHA filings, many smaller organizations don't have division of such responsibilities.
 Instead, OSHA responsibilities may fall to HR departments.
-In fact, many small HR departments may not even be aware that these new regulations impact their organizations.
+In fact, many small HR departments may not even be aware that their organizations are impacted by these new regulations.